Omnimes/omnimes-website/outstatic/content/posts/mqtt-vs-sparkplug-b-comparison-of-communication-protocols-part-i.md

 - Data independence
 - Session continuity (retention)

-### Operation of MQTT
+## **Operation of MQTT**

 MQTT operates in a publish/subscribe model, where a client subscribes to specific topics and receives messages.
-An example topic could be `switch/light/`, and the payload could be a JSON document
+An example topic could be `switch/light/`, and the payload could be a JSON document:

 ```json
 {status: "ON", color:"red", date:"2023-01-08", time:"10:23"}